Dyalog/APLCourse/docs/Assignment.md

 ## At

-!!!
-Warning "Version Warning"
-	At `@` is not available in Dyalog version 12.1.
-Modified, indexed assignment is usually used instead.
-A compatible APL model is provided at the end of this chapter.

 Monadic functions take a single right argument array as input.
 Dyadic functions take two argument arrays.

 Monadic operators take a single left operand which can be a function or an array (as in `+/` where plus `+` is the function operand and reduce `/` is the operator).